 This situation creates uncertainty with regard to the boundaries of Israel's EEZ.
 Israel depends on Cyprus as an "anchor", while Cyprus itself is subject to diplomatic attack in this context from Turkey.
-In addition, the arrangement between Israel and Cyprus with regard to the point of the northern boundary (coordinate 1) is not recognized by Lebanon, while the delimitation of the northern maritime border is a subject of international dispute.
+In addition, the arrangement between Israel and Cyprus with regard to the point of the northern boundary is not recognized by Lebanon, while the demarcation of the northern maritime border is a subject of international dispute.
 Figure illustrates the dispute between Israel and Lebanon.

-Figure 15.4 The boundary dispute with Lebanon (the disputed area is about 850 square meters)
+Figure 15.4 The boundary dispute with Lebanon (the disputed area is about 850 square kilometers)

-The lack of certainty with respect to the delimitation of Israel's maritime boundaries has not only political and security implications, but also economic one (since Israel refrains from granting petroleum exploration licenses in the disputed area).
+The lack of certainty with respect to the demarcation of Israel's maritime boundaries has not only political and security implications, but also economic one (since Israel refrains from granting exploration licenses in the disputed area and therefore he uncertainty also influences the pricing of exploratory and production activities in other areas, etc.).